-SPECIAL CONSIDERATION FOR CONTRACTS When involved in contracting with our clients or
+SPECIAL CONSIDERATION FOR CONTRACTS

 When involved in contracting with our clients or vendors, having a clear record of the agreement is imperative and therefore:

 - We never cobble together different versions of contracts to create one that was not actually signed. - We don't make side agreements or other "off the book" arrangements-unless the CLO and CFO approves. - We use standard agreements and contracting processes, or get approval for custom terms. - We rely upon the expertise of the Legal Department contract attorneys and professional staff to draft, review, revise, and provide advice on all TriNet contracts and contract proposals.